RedrovanD/mnist-handwritten-digit-ai/README.md

 or

-install manually:pip install tensorflow numpy matplotlib seaborn scikit-learn
+install manually: pip install tensorflow numpy matplotlib seaborn scikit-learn

 4. Run the Notebook
 jupyter notebook mnist_handwritten_digit_classifier.ipynb

 Or open it in VS Code with the Jupyter extension.